njokinjeri/impractical-series/README.md

 # Impractical Series

-**A delightfully unnecessary project collection.**

 The Impractical Series is a collection of intentionally non-essential builds.
-Each project starts with a vague idea and evolves through experimentation, constraint, and occasional chaos.
+Each project starts with a vague idea and evolves through experimentation.

-I aim to preserve the original visual or conceptual intent I enthusiastically had as much as possible; regardless the project does offer room to pivot only when reality well pushes back.
+I aim to preserve the original visual or conceptual intent I enthusiastically had as much as possible; regardless the project does offer room to pivot only when reality ... well pushes back.

 **Each project is designed to be both:**